CMelina/Team-Projects-Group-17/Web-Server/README.md

 ## Troubleshooting

-- SerialPort Error: If the server crashes on startup, run `ls /dev/tty*` in your terminal to find the correct path for your XBee and update it in `server.js`.
+- SerialPort Error: If the server crashes on startup, run `ls /dev/tty*` in the terminal to find the correct path for the XBee and update it in `server.js`.
-- Video Not Loading: Ensure both `.mp4` files are in the same directory as `index.html`.
-- Git Rejection: If you cannot push, run `git pull origin main --rebase` first to sync with teammate changes.